 - Customers (Facebook Messenger, Mobile or WebChat, SMS, Amazon Alexa, Skype, Whatsapp, Telegram, Viber, RCS, Apple Business Chat,..)

 - Agents within Finesse or your CRM (Oracle Siebel, Microsoft Dynamics CRM, Oracle Service Cloud, SAP,..)

 - ..and bots (IBM Watson, Microsoft LUIS, Google Dialogflow, rasa.ai,..)

 Your bot is assisted by a callcenter agent whenever it gets stuck:

-- Conference each customer chat to a bot and an agent.
-The bot will suggest answers to an agent - who in turn is chatting with multiple clients ("hybrid chat") in parallel as the bot offloads his workload.
-The bot responds automatically after a timeout that depends on the Bot NLU's confidence score.
+- Either you conference each customer chat to a bot and an agent.
+The bot will suggest answers to an agent – who in turn is chatting with multiple clients (“hybrid chat“) in parallel as the bot offloads his workload.
+The bot responds automatically after a timeout that depends on the Bot NLU’s confidence score.

-- ..or a traditional handoff from a Bot to a contact center agent.
+- ..or you do a traditional handoff from a Bot to a contact center agent.

 The conversational platform can also work without bots, simply connecting multiple chat channels.
 It can also integrate with multiple bots or dialogue engines, so the Chatframework or CC agent can choose the best answer from several bots.

 Media Blending/ leveraging the contact center